 Key achievements at The Vineyard to date include the following:

 - A redesigned curriculum following three new areas of intent 1-Becoming a better mover 2- 21 Century skills 3-Engage and excite

 - The new bespoke PE curriculum was analysed and specific skills found in each of the curriculum elements highlighted.
 Running and Dynamic Movement, Jumping, Leaping and Landing, Rolling, Balance, Throwing, Catching, Striking

 - Implementation of the recovery curriculum across the whole school with all chn developing the same range of skills, differentiated to their ability.

-- Children have had access to 56 different extra-curricular options with only 9 of those not physical activity (Technokids and Art)
+- Over the year children have had access to 56 different extra-curricular options with only 10 of those not physical activity (Technokids and Art)

 - New PE assessment tool to measure ‘Engage and Excite'